The Terry L. Simmons Scholarship Fund

 Frank Minton, Terry Simmons & Lindsay Lapole

 Were it not for Terry, the ACGA might not exist today and planned giving programs throughout the United States might be greatly diminished.
-In 1995, a class action lawsuit had been filed against the ACGA, its directors, and all charities that had followed the rates recommended by the ACGA or that had commingled funds in the investment of gift annuity reserves and charitable trust assets.
+In 1995, a class action lawsuit had been filed against the ACGA, its directors, and all charities that had followed the maximum rates suggested by the ACGA or that had commingled funds in the investment of gift annuity reserves and charitable trust assets.
 Terry swung into action, creating Charitable Accord to rally support from charities, drafting legislation, and haunting the halls of Congress until it was enacted.

 The result of his efforts was three federal laws: The Charitable Antitrust Relief Act of 1995, the Charitable Donation Antitrust Immunity Act of 1997, and the Philanthropy Protection Act.
 The first two exempted gift annuities from antitrust law, enabling charities to follow common rates, and the third exempted the commingled funds from securities regulation.
 Since all of the laws were retroactive, the pending class action lawsuit was dismissed.